openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 operations, including object equality (`==`), synchronization, `System::identityHashCode`, weak references, etc.

-Identity effectively requires that an object live in exactly one place, and if we want to access it, we go to the source.
+Identity effectively requires that an object lives in exactly one place, and if we want to access it, we go to the source.
 This is why the `Point[]` layout is full of pointers; the array elements are merely references to the actual object.
 And identity requires that the VM pessimistically preserve identity just in case